ionic-team/ionic-docs/src/pages/appflow/deploy/cli.md

 ---
-previousText: 'Deploy API'
+previousText: 'Live Update API'
 previousUrl: '/docs/appflow/deploy/api'
 nextText: 'Deploy To Appstore'
 nextUrl: '/docs/appflow/destinations/intro'
 ---

-# Deploy builds on Appflow using the Ionic CLI
+# Deploy Builds on Appflow using the Ionic CLI

 <blockquote>
   <p><b>Note:</b> This feature is only available on our <b>Scale</b> plan.
 Please <a href="/sales">contact us</a> to enable this feature.</p>